-Northeast Iowa Community College (NICC) courses may be delivered in any one of multiple formats, including face-to-face (campus-based), online (web-based), ICN (video classroom), or hybrid (blended).
-NICC offers two online formats: Synchronous (real-time) and Asynchronous (any-time but with due dates).
+Northeast lowa Community College (NICC) courses may be delivered in any one of multiple formats, including face-to-face (campus-based), online (web-based), ICN (video classroom) or hybrid (blended).
+NICC offers two online formats: synchronous (real-time) and asynchronous (any-time but with due dates).